rickychien/lazyload-sample/README.md

 lazyload-sample
 ===============

-A sample project for testing lazy load coverage
+A sample project for lazy loading coverage